koekeishiya/yabai/README.md

+# yabai

 [![Build Status](https://travis-ci.org/koekeishiya/yabai.svg?branch=master)](https://travis-ci.org/koekeishiya/yabai)

 ![img](assets/screenshot.png)

 **yabai** started as a C99 rewrite of [*chunkwm*](https://github.com/koekeishiya/chunkwm), originally supposed to be its first RC version.

 However due to major architectural changes, supported systems, and changes to functionality, it is being released separately.
 There are multiple reasons behind these changes, based on the experience I've gained through experimenting with, designing, and using both *kwm* and *chunkwm*.
-Some of these changes are performance related while other changes have been made to keep the user experience simple and more complete, attempts to achieve a seamless integration with the operating system (when possible), proper error reporting, and yet still keep the property of being customizable.
+Some of these changes are performance related while other changes have been made to keep the user experience simple and more complete, including seamless operating system integration (when possible) and proper error reporting, all while maintaining customizability.

-### Requirements
+## Requirements

 **yabai** is officially supported on **macOS High Sierra 10.13.6** and **macOS Mojave 10.14.4-6**.
 It uses a *scripting-addition*, which is a bundle of code that we inject into *Dock.app* to elevate our privileges when communicating with the *WindowServer*.
 The *WindowServer* is a single point of contact for all applications.